 They also have a large variety of color options and styles to choose from.

 With this particular set, you’ll receive 18 vibrant colors that will mix easily together to create your desired shade.

-- Versatile Alcohol Ink for Resin: ideal alcohol ink for various resin art, including resin...
+- 【Versatile Alcohol Ink for Epoxy Resin】: ideal resin alcohol ink for creating various unique...